return to episode 3

 Father Callow took a handkerchief from his pocket and dabbed his brow.
 Then he stood and removed his jacket.

-A storm erupted as Delores, in the sudden throes of a convulsion, rained saliva down on the room, and June whirled and clapped in delight that I had turned such a fulsome shade of blue.
+But a storm erupted as Delores, in the sudden throes of a convulsion, rained saliva down on the room, and June whirled and clapped in delight that I had turned such a fulsome shade of blue.
 And then it passed.

-Father Callow was still praying the rosary when an orderly stepped in and wheeled the body away.
+Father Callow was still praying the rosary when an orderly stepped in and wheeled the cadaver away.
 I was on the floor with my legs crossed and an arm locked tightly around Little Finnegan’s head.
 And a world of time remained to make Father Callow’s acquaintance more thoroughly.

-continue to epilogue
+continue to episode 5